There is only one way to live, and that is for others. We only become ourselves by forgetting ourselves.

 Prayer is nothing more than a relationship with God.
 As one’s relationship with God grows, empathy for others also grows.

 The more we get to know God through prayer, the more we begin to understand Him.
-As this occurs, we becomes more like Him, thereby purifying us from egocentric desires and perspectives.
+As this occurs, we become more like Him, thereby purifying us from egocentric desires and perspectives.

 “A single act of love makes the soul return to life.” —Saint Maximilian Kolbe